RyoKosaka/HelloDrum-arduino-Library/README.md

 - Single piezo pad, ~~Dual Piezo pad~~, 2 zone cymbal, 3 zone cymbal
 - It is compatible with YAMAHA's 3 zone cymbal.(PCY135/PCY155)
-- Sensitivity, threshold, retrigger cancellation, note number can be set with each piezo.
+- Sensitivity, Threshold, Scan Time, Mask Time, Note Number can be set with each piezo.
 - Both optical(TCRT5000) and FSR type hi-hat controllers can be used.

 ## How to Use